 - Array Types (not currently supported)

-Complex types are effectively structs or hash tables of properties, enum types define a specific set of values, and array types are an ordered collection of items.
-Complex types and array types can have properties and items that are custom types or simple types.
-Currently, only complex types with simple type properties are supported.
+Object types are effectively structs or hash tables of properties, enum types define a specific set of values, and array types are an ordered collection of items.
+Object types and array types can have properties and items that are complex types or simple types.
+Currently, only Object types with simple type properties are supported.

-In the context of MachineMetrics’ OPC-UA implementation, the order of the custom types as they’re listed above is important which we’ll address later.
+In the context of MachineMetrics’ OPC-UA implementation, the order of the complex types as they’re listed above is important which we’ll address later.